getsetdb/getsetdb/README.md

 - for Ubuntu / Debian users -
     - option 1 - download a pre-built binary and place it in `/usr/bin/`
-    - option 2 - download a pre-built `.deb` package
+    - option 2 - download a pre-built `.deb` package from here - [getsetdb-v1.deb](https://github.com/getsetdb/getsetdb/raw/master/packages/debian/getsetdb-v1.deb)
 - for Fedora / Red Hat Enterprise Linux users -
     - download a pre-built binary and place it in `/usr/bin/`
 - for MacOS users